rekha-balan/azure-docs-test2-pr.nl-NL/articles/iot-hub/iot-hub-node-node-c2d.md

 1. Create an empty folder called **sendcloudtodevicemessage**.
 In the **sendcloudtodevicemessage** folder, create a package.json file using the following command at your command prompt.
 Accept all the defaults:

-    ```
+    ```shell
     npm init
     ```
 2. At your command prompt in the **sendcloudtodevicemessage** folder, run the following command to install the **azure-iothub** package:

-    ```
+    ```shell
     npm install azure-iothub --save
     ```
 3. Using a text editor, create a **SendCloudToDeviceMessage.js** file in the **sendcloudtodevicemessage** folder.
 4. Add the following `require` statements at the start of the **SendCloudToDeviceMessage.js** file:

-    ```
+    ```javascript
     'use strict';

     var Client = require('azure-iothub').Client;
     var Message = require('azure-iot-common').Message;
     ```
 5. Add the following code to **SendCloudToDeviceMessage.js** file.
-Replace the iot hub connection string placeholder value with the IoT Hub connection string for the hub you created in the [Get started with IoT Hub] tutorial.
-Replace the target device placeholder with the device ID of the device you added in the [Get started with IoT Hub] tutorial:
+Replace the "{iot hub connection string}" placeholder value with the IoT Hub connection string for the hub you created in the [Get started with IoT Hub] tutorial.
+Replace the "{device id}" placeholder with the device ID of the device you added in the [Get started with IoT Hub] tutorial:

-    ```
+    ```javascript
     var connectionString = '{iot hub connection string}';
     var targetDevice = '{device id}';